-Several companies are developing products that could compete with our product candidates for the treatment of FSD including: NexMed, Inc. is developing Femprox, an alprostadil cream for the treatment of FSAD; The Proctor & Gamble Company is developing Intrinsa, a testosterone patch for the treatment of HSDD; BioSante Pharmaceuticals, Inc. is developing forms of testosterone gels for HSDD and Palatin Technologies, Inc. is developing a various nasal spray to treat FSD.
+Several companies are developing products that could compete with our product candidates for the treatment of FSD including: The Proctor & Gamble Company is developing Intrinsa, a testosterone patch for the treatment of HSDD; BioSante Pharmaceuticals, Inc. is developing forms of testosterone gels for HSDD and Palatin Technologies, Inc. is developing a nasal spray to treat FSD.
 None of these products has been approved by the FDA.
-In June 2006, the Committee for Medicinal Products for Human Use (CHMP), a division of the European Medicines Agency (EMEA), recommended to grant marketing authorization of Intrinsa for the treatment of HSDD in bilaterally oophorectomized and hysterectomized women.
+In July 2006, the European Medicines Agency (EMEA) granted marketing authorization of Intrinsa for the treatment of HSDD in bilaterally oophorectomized and hysterectomized women.